Feodor Fedorenko: Escape to and life in the United States

 After the end of the war, Fedorenko abandoned his wife and two children, who remained in the Soviet Union, and spent four years living as a war refugee in West Germany, working for the British from 1945 to 1949.
 Fedorenko emigrated to the United States from Hamburg in 1949 and was granted permanent residency status under the Displaced Persons Act.
 He initially resided in Philadelphia but later settled in Waterbury, Connecticut, where he found employment as a brass factory worker.
 Fedorenko would reside in Waterbury for the next two decades.

 While Fedorenko's life in the United States was quiet, he had been identified as a possible war criminal.
 Treblinka survivors identified him as a guard at the camp from a collection of photographs and documents that had been captured from the SS.
 In the mid-sixties, Fedorenko's name and Waterbury, Connecticut, address were included on a list of fifty-nine war criminals living in America.
 The list was compiled in Europe and Israel and forwarded to the Immigration and Naturalization Service (INS) in the United States.

 Fedorenko was granted U.S. citizenship in 1970, and later retired to Miami Beach, Florida in 1973.
 In the mid-1970s, Congressional Representatives Joshua Eilberg and Elizabeth Holtzman initiated a set of hearings that led the US Government Accountability Office (GAO) to investigate the handling of possible Nazi war criminal data.
 No mishandling was found, but as a result, a Special Litigation Unit for the investigation of Nazi war criminals was established in the INS.
 The information supplied in the sixties was now put to use.
 In 1977, the INS supplied information on Fedorenko to Justice Department prosecutors.

-In 2005, a Russian documentary, Secrets of the Century – Punishers: May 9th ("Тайны века – Каратели: Девятое Мая"), alleged that in 1974, Fedorenko had visited Crimea as a tourist.
-There, he was recognised and drew the interest of the KGB.
-Afterwards, the Soviet government contacted the White House and requested that the case of Fedorenko be reviewed.
+During his Soviet trial in 1986, his estranged wife Praskovya testified that he first resumed contact with her by post in 1961.
+He would send money to his two sons living in the Soviet Union, and visited his family in Crimea twice in the 1970s, as an American citizen on a tourist visa.
+At the time of the trial, the Soviet government provided no explanation as to why they had issued him a tourist visa and took no action against him during his stays in the country.
+On the other hand, a 2005 documentary produced for Russian state television, called Secrets of the Century – Punishers: May 9th ("Тайны века – Каратели: Девятое Мая"), alleges that during one of these visits in 1974, Fedorenko was in fact recognised and drew the interest of the KGB, and that it was the Soviet government who contacted the White House and requested that the case of Fedorenko be reviewed.